ldaniels528/broadway-v1/README.md

 * Converts the stock quotes to <a href="http://avro.apache.org/" target="avro">Avro</a> records.
 * Publishes each Avro record to a Kafka topic (shocktrade.quotes.yahoo.avro)

-Below is the Broadway topology that implements the flow described above:
+Below is the Broadway narrative that implements the flow described above:

 ```scala
 class StockQuoteImportNarrative(config: ServerConfig) extends BroadwayNarrative(config, "Stock Quote Import")